 Simple Profit Percentage = ('Product'[List Price] - 'Product'[Standard Cost]) / 'Product'[List Price]

-To change the format for this column from currency to percentage, choose Simple Profit Percentage in the Fields pane, and then, choose Percentage from the Format dropdown in the Formatting group on the Column Tools tab.
+To change the format for this column from currency to percentage, choose Simple Profit Percentage in the Fields pane, and then choose Percentage from the Format dropdown in the Formatting group on the Column Tools tab.

 The addition of this column may change the sort order, but don’t worry about it.
 Both calculated columns are simple in structure, but they return helpful information.
 Profit margins run from 23% to over 64%.
-This is much better information than the simple profit returned by the first calculated column.
+This is much better information than the currency profit returned by the first calculated column.
 Fortunately, Power BI can handle much more complex formulas.